exasol/virtual-schemas/jdbc-adapter/README.md

 ALTER VIRTUAL SCHEMA hive REFRESH TABLES t1 t2; -- refresh only these tables
 ```

 Or set properties.
-This might update the metadata (if you change the remote database) or not.
+Depending on the adapter and the property you set this might update the metadata or not.
+In our example the metadata are affected, because afterwards the virtual schema will only expose two virtul tables.
 ```sql
 ALTER VIRTUAL SCHEMA hive SET TABLE_FILTER='CUSTOMERS, CLICKS';
 ```

-Or unset properties:
+Finally you can unset properties:
 ```sql
 ALTER VIRTUAL SCHEMA hive SET TABLE_FILTER=null;
 ```

-Or drop the schema
+Or drop the virtual schema:
 ```sql
 DROP VIRTUAL SCHEMA hive CASCADE;
 ```

 ### Adapter Properties
+The following properties can be used to control the behavior of the JDBC adapter.
+As you see above, these properties can be defined in ```CREATE VIRTUAL SCHEMA``` or changed afterwards via ```ALTER VIRTUAL SCHEMA SET```.
 Note that properties are always strings, like `TABLE_FILTER='T1,T2'`.

 **Mandatory Properties:**

 Parameter                   | Value
 --------------------------- | -----------
-**SQL_DIALECT**             | Name of the SQL dialect, e.g. EXASOL, IMPALA, ORACLE or GENERIC (case insensitive).
-For some SQL dialects we have presets which are used for the pushdown SQL query generation.
-If you try to generate a virtual schema without specifying this property you will see all available dialects in the error message.
+**SQL_DIALECT**             | Name of the SQL dialect: EXASOL, HIVE, IMPALA, ORACLE, TERADATA, REDSHIFT or GENERIC (case insensitive).
+If you try generating a virtual schema without specifying this property you will see all available dialects in the error message.
 **CONNECTION_NAME**         | Name of the connection created with ```CREATE CONNECTION``` which contains the jdbc connection string, the username and password.
-You don't need to set CONNECTION_STRING, USERNAME and PASSWORD if you define this property.
-We recommend this to ensure that passwords are not shown in the logfiles.
+If you defined this property then it is not allowed to set CONNECTION_STRING, USERNAME and PASSWORD.
+We recommend using this property to ensure that the password will not be shown in the logfiles.
 **CONNECTION_STRING**       | The jdbc connection string.
 Only required if CONNECTION_NAME is not set.